csMACnzBlog/StrategyVersusSwitch/README.md

 Fast Check is super fast! (always look for algorithmic replacements for perf increases instead of micro-optimising language features!)

 It was hard to test the jump logic only and some of the algorithmic complexity is likely affecting the results.

+There are 4 groupings observed:
+* Fast Check
+  * Fastest at scale - uncessary or detrimental without that scale.
+* language-based switching constructs (if, switch, switch expression)
+  * Use any one, all very similar in performance through scale though at small scale switch and switch expression outperform.
+* Strategy with Jump table (+ switch expression calling static functions*)
+  * Can't beat a raw language construct, but less impactful at scale - complexity affects readability so may be better to throw out entirely rather than introduce jump table?
+* Strategy without jump table
+  * these are just ripe for performance improving optimisations in all cases.

+*"switch expression calling static functions" turns out to be as variable as the jump table versions across the scaling so grouped into that camp - maybe agressive inlining might make a perf difference here?

 Strategy patterns come at a performance cost.
 They also seem to come at a readability cost - though could be due to the simplistic nature of the calculation.
 My preference for readability (again, for such simplistic algorithms) is the switch expression.
 This also seems to be the fastest (comparing apples to apples), comparible to raw `if` checks.